chaoskagami/corbenik/README.md

  * Verbose ErrDisp (Loader)

 And these YOU SHOULD NOT ENABLE unless you have specialized needs:
- * Developer UNITINFO (Pretends to be a developer console/Panda)
+ * Developer UNITINFO [2]
- * ARM11 XN Disable   (Grants +X maps by default to kernel)
+ * ARM11 XN Disable
+ * Force TestMenu [3]

+[1] - This will stop games with corrupted Nintendo logos from running.
+Disable for ROM hacks if this occurs.
+There's nothing I can do to resolve this, since the GBA bios is on the SoC.
+Please take this up with the author of your rom(hack).
+[2] - This will disable usage of most internet functionality on the 3DS.
+Verbose ErrDisp is preferred.
- * Force TestMenu     (Boots into TestMenu rather than HOME - requires TestMenu to be installed)
+[3] - Boots into TestMenu rather than HOME.
+This requires a TestMenu to be installed, either factory or the re-encrypted developer one.

 Customization
 -------------------------